sercankulcu/sercankulcu.github.io/_humanity/2023-09-15-the-french-revolution.md

 chapter_title: 'Reason, Science and Revolution'
 order: 117
 tags:
-   - french-revolution
+   - politics
-   - revolution
+   - history
-   - equality
+   - human-rights
 ---

 The French Revolution began by attacking privilege.
 It ended by teaching humanity how terrifying political purification can become.